Lets Play: Versus

 - Couch Gag: Tyler tries to open each episode with a new, crazy way of referring to the viewers or telling them off.
 Josh finally lampshades it in Episode 12.

 - Curb-Stomp Battle: Both of them anticipate this, due to Josh's extreme love of the game.
-Averted, in something of a tortoise and hare situation, Tyler practices ahead while Josh doesn't, and the two wind up getting the 100th Jiggy within a minute of each other, making the furnace of fun and final boss the deciding factor.
+Averted; in something of a tortoise and hare situation, Tyler practices ahead while Josh doesn't, and the two wind up getting the 100th Jiggy within a minute of each other, making the Furnace of Fun and the final boss the deciding factors.

 - Implausible Deniability: In episode 2 Tyler complains about Josh being Sir Swearsa Lot and says that he and Donnabellez played a Drinking Game at her house based on Josh swearing.
 Josh points out that Tyler and Donna are underage under U.S. licensing law.
 Tyler quickly claims that Donna now lives in Canada.

 - Inherently Funny Words: In episode 9 Josh claims that any word becomes funny when it replaces part of the level name "Rusty Bucket Bay".

 - It Is Pronounced Tro PAY: Tyler manages to pronounce "personification" as "Persona-fication."

 - Mathematician's Answer: In Mumbo's Mountain:Tyler: Is (this transformation) meant to be a termite or an ant?Josh: It's a termite. (beat) ...or an ant.

 - Mean Character, Nice Actor: Parodied in episode 4, where Josh and Tyler tell the viewers to get out at the beginning, then spend most of the episode acting nicer to each other than usual, and they joke that this is how they act when nobody is watching.